nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `NOTE_INDEX`, `LESSON_INDEX` and `STUDENT_INDEX` **must be a positive integer** 1, 2, 3, …​

 Example:
-* `deletenote ni/1 li/1 si/2` deletes a note for the 2nd student from the 1st lesson.
+* `deletenote ni/1 li/1 si/2` deletes the 1st note for the 2nd student within the 1st lesson in your lesson list.
-* `deletenote ni/1 li/1` deletes a note from the 1st lesson.
+* `deletenote ni/2 li/1` deletes the 2nd note from the 1st lesson in your lesson list.

 ### Adding participation for a student in a lesson : `addpart`